SimulatedGREG/electron-vue/docs/getting_started.md

 # Getting Started

 ## Scaffolding
 This boilerplate was built as a template for [vue-cli](https://github.com/vuejs/vue-cli) and includes options to customize your final scaffolded app.
-The use of node `v5.10.0` or higher is required as certain ES2015 are used in dependencies and scripts.
-But the use of `6.x` is recommended for its extra performance benefits.
+Certain dependencies and scripts use ES6 specific features so the use of `node@^6.5.0` or higher is recommended.

 ```bash
 # Install vue-cli and scaffold boilerplate